Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers: CONCLUSION AND FUTURE WORK

 Our analysis of the effects of overlapping waveforms has been confined to the case of overlapping BBH mergers.
 We don't expect to observe the overlap of BNS systems until significant improvements are made in low-frequency detector sensitivity.
 This limits the observation of such overlaps until third generation detectors.

 We did not examine the case of a BBH signal overlapping the merger of a BNS signal.
 However, we expect that the mergers of BBH events that occur within the inspiral of BNS events should not be recoverable unless they are much louder than the BNS signal.
-When this is not true, the BNS signal should be fairly easy to recover correctly due to it's much longer visible period.
+In this case a process similar to the gating of glitches can be used to remove the BBH for analysis of the BNS signal.
+When the BNS is louder than the BBH then we would expect only the BNS to be recoverable.

-For the less likely case that a BNS merger contains a BBH merger we expect the signals to not be recoverable.
-It may be possible to correctly recover the BNS from it's inspiral.
-Is may further be possible to use the inspiral to predict the merger of the BNS.
+For the less likely case that a BNS merger is close to a BBH merger we expect the signals to not be easily recoverable without bias.
+It may be possible to correctly recover the BNS from its inspiral.
+Further, it may be possible to use the inspiral to predict the merger of the BNS.
 In this case it can be removed from the data to reveal the BBH merger for further analysis.
 This could be a viable method of distinguishing such events and we leave this for future analysis.
+However, we have not performed any analysis on overlapping BNS systems.

 We do not present any complete methods for proving that a detected signal is biased by another.
 Neither do we present methods of sampling these situations to distinguish between the signals.
 However, we have expect that it may be possible to do so by comparing the appearance of the waveform between the two detectors and examining the cases of highly precessing, highly polarised signals.